mariya-podosinova/notifications-for-slack/README.md

 1. **Automated Notifications from Outlook Calendar to Specified Slack Channels**:

    - The system should automate the process of sending notifications from Outlook Calendar to specified Slack channels.
-   - Users should have the ability to customize the content and format of notifications, including setting notification frequency and other preferences, such as setting it to every Friday for all events for the following week.
+   - Users should have the ability to customize the content and format of notifications, including setting notification frequency and other preferences, such as setting notifications to every Friday for all events for the following week.
    - Notifications should be sent automatically when new events are added to the Outlook Calendar or when changes are made to calendar events by the owner, ensuring timely updates in the Slack channel.

 2. **User Documentation and UAT**: